John Ericson: Career

-Ericson made a number of films for MGM in quick succession in the 1950s.
+Ericson made a number of films for the studio in quick succession in the 1950s.
 His first appearance was in Teresa (1951), directed by Fred Zinnemann.
 He also appeared in Rhapsody, The Student Prince, Green Fire (all in 1954), and in Bad Day at Black Rock (1955).
 He co-starred with Barbara Stanwyck in Forty Guns (1957).
 In 1958 he appeared as Sheriff Barney Wiley in the Western Day of the Badman which starred Fred MacMurray.

 For the next 30 years, his career continued mostly on television.
 He appeared in the lead role in "The Peter Bartley Story" of the CBS drama The Millionaire.
 He appeared with Dorothy Malone in the episode "Mutiny" of CBS's Appointment with Adventure (which aired on January 1, 1956).
 He made guest appearances in The Restless Gun (1958) and Target: The Corruptors!
 (1961).
 Ericson also guest starred twice on Bonanza: he played Vince Dagen in the 1960 episode "Breed of Violence" and he portrayed Wade Hollister in the 1967 episode "Journey to Terror".
 From 1965 to 1966, he co-starred as the partner of Anne Francis on Honey West.
 (He and Francis had played brother and sister in Bad Day at Black Rock.)
 In 1971, he appeared as Jack Bonham on The Men From Shiloh in the episode "The Political".

-He played the title role in Pretty Boy Floyd (1960), and his other film appearances included roles in Under Ten Flags (1960), Slave Queen of Babylon (1963), 7 Faces of Dr. Lao (1964), Operation Atlantis (1965), The Money Jungle (1968), The Bamboo Saucer (1968), Bedknobs and Broomsticks (1971), Crash!
-(1976), and The Far Side of Jericho (2006).
+He played the title role in Pretty Boy Floyd (1960), and his other film appearances included roles in Under Ten Flags (1960), Slave Queen of Babylon (1963), 7 Faces of Dr. Lao (1964), Operation Atlantis (1965), The Money Jungle (1968), The Bamboo Saucer (1968), Bedknobs and Broomsticks (1971), and Crash!
+(1976).
+He also appeared in the stage musical On a Clear Day You Can See Forever.

+In the mid-1990s, Ericson retired from acting and moved to Santa Fe, New Mexico with his wife.
+He briefly came out of retirement to appear in the film The Far Side of Jericho (2006) and an episode of Crash.
+He also appeared on local stage productions in Santa Fe.

 Personal life and death

 Ericson was engaged to Anne Bancroft in 1951.
 He married twice and had a son and a daughter from his first marriage to Milly Coury.
 He was married to his second wife Karen Huston Ericson for 46 years.

+Death

-He died of pneumonia on May 3, 2020, aged 93.
+Ericson died of pneumonia on May 3, 2020, aged 93.